wuzics/sharexed/README.md

 # sharexed
- attempt at making an encrypted sharex custom uploader
+An attempt at making an encrypted sharex custom uploader

+Based on ShareXen by Xenthys